TwinkalParmar-16/calculator-behavior/Division.md

   and then enter "division" operator, and enter second "factional number", and press "equals".
-- Then: Perfoem the same opertion as in the previous case. division with more than two numbers.
+- Then: Perform the same opertion as last case. division with more than two numbers.

 ## Scenario: Simple division